OJ17/things-I-learned-wiki/docs/distraction/Quotes/quotes-from-others.md

 `Before I was shot, I always thought that I was more half-there than all-there—I always suspected that I was watching TV instead of living life.
 People sometimes say that the way things happen in movies is unreal, but actually it's the way things happen in life that's unreal.
 The movies make emotions look so strong and real, whereas when things really do happen to you, it's like watching television—you don't feel anything.
 Right when I was being shot and ever since, I knew that I was watching television.
 The channels switch, but it's all television."`
 - Andy Warhol (Wikipedia page)

-`"To thine own self be true"` - Shakespeare
+`"To thine own self be true"` - William Shakespeare

 `“The artist’s task is to save the soul of mankind; and anything less is a dithering while Rome burns.
 Because of the artists, who are self-selected, for being able to journey into the Other, if the artists cannot find the way, then the way cannot be found.”` ― Terence McKenna